 Between 1966-79 Sjálfsbjörg financed the construction of Sjálfsbjargarhúsið (the house of Sjálfsbjörg).
 It is located at Hátún 12, 105 Reykjavik and was initially designed as a residence for physically disabled people with full time health service, named Sjálfsbjargarheimilið (the home of Sjálfsbjörg).
 It started operation in 1973 and was a major achievement for disabled people in Iceland.
 Today there live 45 disabled persons, most of them in their individual small apartment receiving daily service from the staff of Sjálfsbjargarheimilið.
 Another operation is a rehabilitation day center where 60 physically disabled persons spend a half a day or full day and participate in rehabilitation program.
 Attached to it is a swimming-pool.
 In the house are related offices, office of the national federation, office of the Sjálfsbjargarheimili and an office of our local chapter of Sjálfsbjörg.

 Sjálfsbjörg also operates an Knowledge Centre for physically disabled people, Þekkingarmiðstöð Sjálfsbjargar.
 On their website you can for example find information in English for disabled people who travel to Iceland.

 Sjálfsbjörg also operates a Mobility equipment renting (started early 2017) named Hjálpartækjaleiga Sjálfsbjargar.
-There one can rent various equipment for mobile disabled persons, first and foremost wheelchairs and walkers.
+Where one can rent various equipment for physically disabled persons, first and foremost wheelchairs and walkers.
 Please visit their website: www.hjalpartaeki.is

 The opening hours of Sjálfsbjörg are Monday through Friday, 9:00 – 12:00 and 13.00 – 15:00 (GMT)